 Designing a solid, useful, simple and beautiful piece of software proved to be as challenging as competing at the Olympics.
 After a lot of hard work (and a couple of false starts!) we launched our first public version of Goalscape in late 2009.
 Today it's a complete, mature visualization solution: this is what the boat handling breakdown looks like now:

-I only wish I could have had this back in 1997 when I first set out on my Olympic quest!
+I just wish I had had this back in 1997 when I first set out on my Olympic quest!

 Goalscape’s real power lies in its unique ability to display in a single image the key success factors of any challenge: